sguox002/leetcode/leetcode-all.md

 ### count number of ways

-<<-115	Distinct Subsequences    		39.1%	Hard
-find the number of distinct subsequence of s equals t. dp[i,j] represent the number of distinct sequence for s length i and t length j. if s[i-1]!=t[j-1] dp[i,j]=dp[i-1,j] (need delete the char in s.) else we can keep or delete this char: dp[i,j]=dp[i-1,j-1]+dp[i-1,j] ->>

-<<-518	Coin Change 2    		51.0%	Medium
-cions can be reused, number of ways to reach up the total money reusable -> 1d dp reduced money total. dp[w]+=dp[w-c] for all c.
-->>

-<<-552	Student Attendance Record II    		37.0%	Hard
-a valid record: contain no more than 1 'A' no more than two continuous L. given length n, return number of valid records.
-dp: do not consider 'A', ending with P, ending with L. (this is not easy to get correct relation) or we can add P, PL, PLL to previous valid string. dp[i]=dp[i-1]+dp[i-2]+dp[i-3] then we add A into any position into two subproblem.
-->>
-<<-551	Student Attendance Record I    		46.0%	Easy	->>

 <<-576	Out of Boundary Paths    		35.5%	Medium
 given a mxn grid, initial position (i,j) and move at most N times. find out the number of path out of grid boundary (move to adjacent cell or out of boundary) top down dp: dp[N,i,j] is the subproblem.
-->>

-<<-629	K Inverse Pairs Array    		31.4%	Hard
-given 1 to n, find how many different permutations withe exactly K inverse pairs (i<j and A[i]>A[j]) dp[n,k] represent the number of ways to have n elements k inverse pair when adding n: you can add it to 1 to n position and the number of inversed pairs: dp[n-1,k],dp[n-1,k-1]...
-->>

-<<-634	Find the Derangement of An Array    		40.3%	Medium
-given n integers from 1 to n, derangement means no element is in its original position. find the number of derangement. try dp: dp[i] represents number of derangement for length i. we add ith element, you can put Ai in any previous location. suppose we put it on j. (all other not changed instead shift right). if we put at ith position, i is at the end, we get dp[n-2] otherwise dp[n-1] (n-1)*(dp[n-2]+dp[n-1])
 ->>

 <<-639	Decode Ways II    		27.2%	Hard